 Baby blues, loneliness, past experiences, and a strong feeling of incompetency almost interfered with my ability to bond with my first little one.
 I remember not wanting to kiss my first little one before he was taken away for his first major procedure.
 Giving one’s newborn a kiss should come naturally, but it did not.
 At that moment, I wanted to deny my innocent little one a kiss because I was hurting.
 I was emotionally unprepared for motherhood.

-Motherhood is a spiritual experience, Hence I founded Christian Mommas, a blog community where a community of mothers provide spiritual and emotional support to parents.
+Motherhood enhanced my spiritual experience, Hence I founded Christian Mommas, a non-profit organization providing psychospiritual education and mentorship to support mothers.
 As a content partner with YouVersion, the Bible App, I write devotionals and studies that provide spiritual and emotional support with a Biblical worldview.
-Inspired by my military service in the U.S. Army, my newly released book, A Christian Mothers Creed calls mothers to think like soldiers and fight passionately like mothers.
-Volunteering with Atlanta Doula Connect provides another avenue for me to further address maternal and infant health issues, locally.
+Inspired by my military service in the U.S. Army, my first book, A Christian Mothers Creed calls mothers to think like soldiers and fight passionately like mothers.